The best hotels in Kampot

 Kardamom Tented Camp in Kep National Park is a different kind of luxury: no TVs, no noise, just jungle, wildlife, and exceptional food.
 It's $310-450/night and worth every cent if you want something that feels genuinely remote.
 Book the camp well ahead.
 It sells out fast between November and February.

-Kampot's best neighborhoods
+Kampot's best hotel regions

 Old Town is where you want to be first.
 It puts you within walking distance of the river, the best restaurants on Rue Bokor, and the French colonial architecture that makes Kampot worth the trip in the first place.
 Riverside comes second. quieter, slightly cheaper, and genuinely lovely at sunset.